mottosso/cmdx/README.md

 ### Node Types

 Unlike PyMEL and for best performance, `cmdx` does not wrap each node type in an individual class.
-However it does wrap the those with a corresponding API function set.
+However it does wrap those with a corresponding API function set.

 | Node Type        | Features
 |:-----------------|:-------------